 Handicap International's program in East Timor aims to improve the access to services (health, social, education, employment) of people with disabilities and vulnerable populations, in emergency and development settings, as well as to increase their participation in public and political life.
-Handicap International currently employs six national staff and one expatriate who operate out of its satellite office in Dili.
+Handicap International currently employs five staff in East Timor.
 The organization implements activities in Dili city and the districts of Aileu and Liquica.

 During and just after the war of independence with Indonesia (from 2001 until 2003), Handicap International intervened in East Timor to assist the victims of conflict.
 In 2011, following a comprehensive consultation process on disability and inclusion, the organization resumed its intervention in the country in close cooperation with local disabled people's organizations as well as the Ministry of Social Solidarity.

 Handicap International supports and promotes collaboration between community and national civil organizations and institutions in order to foster effective implementation of the national framework for the inclusion of people with disabilities.
 Specific actions of this project include providing technical guidance and coaching to the staff of the Ministry of Social Solidarity, facilitating workshops with governmental bodies to help establish a National Council on Disability, and supporting Disabled People's Organizations (DPOs) to implement their own advocacy activities at national and local levels.